Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Related Work

 \subsubsection{CNN-based Methods}

-The single-image SR (SISR) task focuses on recovering HR images from LR counterparts.
+A single-image SR (SISR) task focuses on recovering HR images from their low-resolution (LR) counterparts.
 In recent years, the development of convolutional neural networks (CNNs) has significantly advanced SISR methods.
 For instance, Ledig \emph{et al.} \cite{srresnet} propose SRResNet, which uses residual blocks to recover fine texture details.
 Lim \emph{et al.} \cite{edsr} remove batch normalization layers from residual blocks to prevent high-frequency components' recovery from being hindered.
-Zhang \emph{et al.} \cite{rdn} further design a residual dense block to fully utilize hierarchical features.
+Zhang \emph{et al.} \cite{rdn} design a residual dense block to fully utilize hierarchical features.
 Zhang \emph{et al.} \cite{rcan} propose the RCAN model, which combines the channel attention mechanism with residual blocks to adaptively weigh features.
 Niu \emph{et al.} \cite{han} introduce the holistic attention network, which includes a layer attention module and a channel-spatial attention module to rescale feature weights for informative representations.
 Dai \emph{et al.} \cite{san} propose a non-locally enhanced residual group to expand the receptive field and emphasize contextual information.
-Mei \emph{et al.} \cite{paedsr} propose a Pyramid Attention Module that fully utilizes self-similarity across the multi-scale feature and achieves state-of-the-art performance for image restoration tasks.
+Mei \emph{et al.} \cite{paedsr} propose a pyramid attention module that fully utilizes self-similarity across multi-scale features.

-In addition to the residual and attention module designs, edge information has also been successfully incorporated into SISR methods.
-For instance, Zhu \emph{et al.} \cite{zhu2015modeling} utilize the composition and deformation of existing gradient patterns to estimate HR gradient fields for more reliable SR results.
-Yang \emph{et al.} \cite{yang2017deep} propose an edge-based SR approach that embeds prior edge information into the network of interest.
-Ma \emph{et al.} \cite{ma2020structure} introduce a gradient reconstruction branch to guide the SR model's training, achieving excellent results in preserving structural similarity.
-Liang \emph{et al.} \cite{liang2022details} propose to employ residual variance to discriminate generated details or artifacts and reduce the weight of artifact regions in the loss, which can be easily incorporated into existing methods and improve performance.
+In addition to various residual and attention module designs, edge information has also been incorporated into SISR methods.
+For instance, Zhu \emph{et al.} \cite{zhu2015modeling} utilize the composition and deformation of LR gradient patterns to estimate HR gradient fields for more reliable SR results.
+Yang \emph{et al.} \cite{yang2017deep} propose an edge-based SR approach that embeds prior edge information into their network.
+Ma \emph{et al.} \cite{ma2020structure} design a gradient reconstruction branch to guide the SR model's training, achieving excellent results in preserving structural similarity.
+Liang \emph{et al.} \cite{liang2022details} employ residual variance to identify artifacts in the restored images and reduce the weight of the artifact regions in its model's loss function, which strategy can be easily incorporated into existing methods to enhance performance.